JachiOnuoha/ZatannaBot/README.md

 # ZatannaBot
-A Twitch chatbot service written in Python
+A Twitch chatbot service written in Python.

+## Features
+- Spell making (creates zatanna-like spells)
+- Polling
+- Music Controls (supports Spotify) and many more to come!